zion-l-interstice-mur-et-fleur-huile-sur-toile-60x

 More info

-Paris, Open at Night at the Galerie Roger-Viollet
+Paris, Open at Night at the Roger-Viollet Gallery

-Among these <With many nicknames, the French capital is known as the City of Lights, and for good reason.
-As night falls, the lights from apartments, shop windows, and clubs come together to illuminate it in a thousand sparkles, offering us a magical show with the highlight being the sparkling Eiffel Tower.
-As summer approaches and Parisian nights become enchanting, the Roger-Viollet gallery presents us with a selection of photos to discover the capital in a different light... or rather, a different night!
+Among these <many nicknames, the French capital is known as the City of Light, and there's a good reason for that.
+As night falls, the lights from apartments, shop windows, and clubs come to illuminate it with a thousand sparks, offering us a magical show, with the highlight undoubtedly being the sparkles of the Eiffel Tower.
+With summer just around the corner, and Parisian nights becoming thrilling, the Roger-Viollet gallery invites us to explore a selection of photos to discover the capital in a different light… or rather a different night!

 Voir cette publication sur Instagram